Did you know you can use PowerPoint as an Image Editor?

 Since we are just a few weeks from Santa sliding down our chimneys, it’s time to start thinking about sending seasonal greetings to friends and family, and for us, that means creating our own cards and e-cards!
 Even if you aren’t a graphic designer, you can make fantastic looking cards in PowerPoint.
 Use our free hand drawn Holiday graphics (watch for the link and voucher code at the end of this article).

-We’ll show you how to make a Happy Holidays e-card in PowerPoint that you can quickly make and send to your clients, families or friends.
+We’ll show you how to make Holidays e-card in PowerPoint that you can quickly make and send to your clients, families or friends.

 Making Your Own Holiday E-Card in a Few Minutes Using Only PowerPoint